 Two operations later, countless tearful examinations, and many late nights spent exhausting the Google search engine in the hope of answers – I wonder why it is that it took a decade for my pain to be believed.
-A whole decade for my lived trauma to be taken seriously by health professionals…
+A whole decade for my lived trauma to be taken seriously by healthcare professionals…

 Living with Vaginismus as a secondary result of Lichen Sclerosis is something I’ve talked about before on this blog.
 You can find my previous posts in the female health category for more context, but today I wanted to try and discuss how it feels to deal with female health issues that aren’t visible.
 It’s been a while since I’ve felt in the right head space to type up my thoughts and feelings on this, but if having these issues has taught me anything, it’s to shout loudly and unashamedly about them for those that are still undiagnosed and suffering countless setbacks.